 - UMUC College Navigator Report, Department of Education's National Center for Education Statistics

 - Paying for College, Consumer Financial Protection Bureau

 Online Support Center

-Visit Help@UMUC and get financial aid assistance 24 hours a day, 7 days a week.
+Visit 24/7 Help Center and get financial aid assistance 24 hours a day, 7 days a week.
 You can browse our extensive FAQ catalog, contact us via e-mail, chat live, or request a call from our Financial Aid Office.